26leonardo/tragic/README.md

 # Procedural Programming Final Project (a.y.
 2021/2022)

 This project is the final assignment for the **Procedural Programming with Laboratory** course.
+The idea is based on replicating a simpler version of the Magic card game.
 The base project was extended with several additional features and design choices:

 - Added graphical elements (some of which change depending on the chosen class).